ICTU/Kwaliteitsaanpak/README.md

 4. Update the version number in docs/index.html
 5. Create a new release folder in ./docs: `mkdir docs/vX.Y.Z`
 6. Run `docker compose up` to generate the documents
-7. Copy the Kwaliteitsaanpak pdf and html version to the docs folder: `cp docs/*.png docs/vX.Y.Z; cp docs/ICTU-Kwaliteitsaanpak.* docs/vX.Y.Z`
+7. Copy the generated documents from the wip folder to folder for the new version: `cp docs/wip/* docs/vX.Y.Z`
 8. Commit the changes and push to GitHub: `git commit -a -m "Release vX.Y.Z"; git push`
 9. Review and merge the branch on GitHub
 10. Tag the release and push the tag to GitHub: `git checkout master; git pull -p; git tag vX.Y.Z; git push --tags`